-On February 4, 2021, the Regional Council adopted Resolution No. 21-629-2 to establish a Broadband Action Plan to assist in bridging the digital divide.
+On February 4, 2021, the Regional Council adopted Resolution No. 21-629-227 to establish a Broadband Action Plan to assist in bridging the digital divide.
+Broadband is now considered essential infrastructure for the 21st century.
+Schools, offices, retail, entertainment, medical and public services and governments all rely on online platforms, offering people significant time savings and a digital avenue for economic prosperity.
+SCAG initial study of broadband has found that there can be tangible reduction in vehicle trips and associated decreases in VMT and GHG as a result of broadband ubiquitous deployment and universal adoption.
+However, broadband is still far from a universal service across the State.
+Within the SCAG region alone, approximately 15 percent of all households do not have access to adequate internet speeds or no internet access.
 The Broadband Action Plan includes incorporating broadband planning, data and research findings, and strategies, as appropriate, into existing SCAG programs and future Regional Transportation Plan/Sustainable Communities Strategies.